-EUROSmp supports the use of multiple microcontrollers/cores on a single hardware platform or in a network.
-The object-oriented design of the operating system, allows the transparent use of all system services independent of both the distribution of the system objects and the number of microcontrollers/cores.
+EUROSmp supports multiple microcontrollers on a single hardware platform or in a network.
+The object-oriented design of the operating system enables the transparent use of all system services, without regard to the distribution and number of system objects and microcontrollers.

-Several microcontroller cores provide transparent their computing power to enable parallel execution of multiple processes or tasks.
-This operating mode is characterized by maximum flexibility and ensures a balanced load of all microcontroller cores.
+In this arrangement, several microcontrollers enable parallel execution of multiple processes or tasks.
+This operating mode is characterized by maximum flexibility.
+It ensures a balanced load for the microcontrollers.

-Both code and data must be stored in a so-called global memory area, to which all microcontroller cores have access.
+Both code and data must be stored in a global memory area to which all microcontrollers have access.

-To avoid the drawbacks caused by the high bus load in case of the tightly-coupled multiprocessing while retaining the flexibility of the loosely-coupled multiprocessing, the so-called "mixed multiprocessing operating mode" was introduced under EUROS.
-The realization of this operating mode is possible only because the object-oriented design of the operating system.
+The mixed multiprocessing feature was introduced in order to avoid the drawbacks caused by tightly coupled configurations, while retaining the flexibility of loosely coupled multipro-cessing.
+The realization of this operating mode is possible only because of the object-oriented design of the operating system.